-Time Difference to Seattle: 10 or 11 hours (depending on Daylight Savings Time)

-March-November: 10 hour difference (12:00 noon in Seattle = 10:00pm in Nairobi) November-March: 11 hour difference (12:00 noon in Seattle = 11:00pm in Nairobi)
+Time Difference to Seattle: 10 or 11 hours (depending on Daylight Savings Time) March-November: 10 hour difference (12:00 noon in Seattle = 10:00pm in Nairobi) November-March: 11 hour difference (12:00 noon in Seattle = 11:00pm in Nairobi)

 8. PRICES AND TIPPING: Prices in Kenya can range anywhere from significantly cheaper than the US to significantly more expensive.
 For taxis, prices are roughly similar to what they would be for equivalent trips in the US.
 Always agree on the price before embarking.
 Once a price is agreed upon, there should be no additional charges.
 Do not pay for gas or a tip.
 Uber is easy and safe to use in Nairobi.
-If you get a non-Uber taxi ride - typical prices are as follows: from the airport to central places in Nairobi (ACK guest house, Ngong Road) should be around KES 2000.
+If you get a non-Uber taxi ride - typical prices to negotiate are as follows: from the airport to central places in Nairobi (ACK guest house, Ngong Road) should be around KES 2000.
 For a 10-15 minute ride, KES 500 is reasonable.
 For a 30 minute ride, KES 1000 is reasonable.
 At upscale, touristy or expat-centered restaurants tipping is expected, and a 10% tip is adequate.
-For more local, cheap spots tipping is not expected.
+For more local, cheap spots tipping is not expected, though always a welcome bonus and not a bad part of American culture to bring with you.